 Submitting your self-assessment information provides an excellent opportunity to engage in the A&R process, by sharing your service’s unique context and key practices.

-Services who use the NSW self assessment working document can easily transfer their information into the online self-assessment form.
-We’ll send a link to the online self-assessment form when we notify you that your Assessment and Rating has been scheduled.
+Services who use the NSW Self-Assessment Working Document can easily share this information via the current online self-assessment form.
+A link to the online self-assessment form is sent to services when we notify you that your A&R has been scheduled.

 - emailing firstname.lastname@example.org.

-No. If you choose not to share your self-assessment information in preparation for your A&R visit, you will continue to complete the service context form and submit your service QIP.
-However, the majority of services that have undergone the self-assessment process have felt more engaged and confident in showcasing their practices during the A&R visit.
+No, if you choose not to share your self-assessment information in preparation for your A&R visit, you will continue to complete the service context form and submit your service QIP.
+However, services who have engaged with a self-assessment process have shared that they are more connected with their service planning as an ongoing cycleand have felt more engaged and confident in showcasing the unique aspects of their practice during the A&R visit.

-Yes.
-The self-assessment form allows up to 5 key practices for each element in every standard.
-There is a 500 character limit (for each) to support services clearly articulate their different key practices.
+Yes, services are able to share up to 5 key practices for each element in every standard.
+There is a 500 character limit (for each) to support services to clearly articulate their key practices.

-No. All NSW services that choose to submit their self-assessment information via the online self-assessment form will not be required to submit a QIP.
+No, all NSW services that choose to submit their self-assessment information will not be required to submit a separate QIP.

-No. Regulation 55 requires services to develop a Quality Improvement Plan that includes an assessment by the provider of your practices against the NQS and Regulations, areas for improvement and your philosophy.
+No, regulation 55 requires services to develop a QIPthat includes an assessment by the provider of your practices against the NQS and Regulations, areas for improvement and your philosophy.

-The NSW Self-Assessment Working Document has been designed to meet the requirements of Regulation 55 and if you are maintaining this record, it is considered to be your QIP.
+The NSW Self-Assessment Working Document and the soon to be launched Self-Assessment and Quality Improvement Planning Portal have been designed to meet the requirements of Regulation 55 and if you are maintaining this record, you are not required to maintain a separate QIP.